Join experts to dive deep into IaC security and governance on August 27

 We will cover:

-1. How to use kubectl delete deployment command
+1. What is the kubectl delete deployment command?

 2. Kubectl delete deployment examples

-The kubectl delete deployment command can be used to delete Deployments in K8S.
-It should be used with caution, and always double-check that the YAML files you are issuing the command against contain what you expect before going ahead.
+However, it should be used with caution.
+Before proceeding, always double-check that the YAML files you are issuing the command against contain what you expect.

 How to delete a Deployment from kubectl?